mauney/shopify/README.md

 Medians are not influenced by a few extreme values, and in this case it is a good choice to represent a typical, or central, value.

-Please see the [Jupyter Notebook](shopify_q1.ipynb) for the analysis accompanying this question
+Please see the [shopify_q1.ipynb](shopify_q1.ipynb) Jupyter Notebook for the analysis accompanying this question

 ## Question 2: ##
 For this question you’ll need to use SQL.
 [Follow this link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL) to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.